 wealth of

 Portugal?

 27. Why did

 Columbus commit to a westward

 route to the Far

 East?

 28 What were the

-results of
+20. results of

 Columbus's first

 voyage in 1492?

 29. What was the

 significance of

 Columbus's

 voyages?
-LT45.
-Symbols the disputes that areas between Copin and Boutweel area lands in the New

 LT 1E: Explain the disputes that arose between Spain and Portugal over lands in the New

+Weller Head of the second of

 World and how they were resolved.

-world and now they were resolved.

 30. What impact did

 the Treaty of

 Tordesillas have

-on the land
+on the land claims?

-claims?
-LT 1F: Describe the Spanish conquest of Mexico and South America and their later
+cialilia (LT 1F: Describe the Spanish conquest of Mexico and South America and their later

 ET 11.
-Describe the Spanish conquest of Mexico and South America and their later
+Describe the opanish conquest of mexico and south America and their later

 expansion into North America.

+oxpandion into north America.

 31. What role did the

 conquistadors

 play in settlement

 of the New World?

 32. What was the

-significance of the explorations of
+significance of the

-Cortez?
+explorations of Cortez?

-33. What was the
+33 What was the

 00. significance of the

 explorations of

 Pizarro?

 LT 1G: Describe the major features of Spain's New World empire, including relations with

 the Native Americans.

-the Native Americans.
+uie Nauve Americans.

-. -

-34. Describe the
+2/ Describe the

-extent of the
+J4. extent of the

-Spanish empire by 1600.
+Spanish empire by

+1600.

-35 What were the
+35. What were the

-33. main Spanish
+main Spanish

 settlements in

 North America by

-1769?
+00 1769?

 36. What was the

-source of Spanish

-wealth in the New World colonies?
+source of Spanish wealth in the New

-vvoriu colonies?
+World colonies?

-37 Who were the
+37. Who were the

-57. mestizos?
+mestizos?

-· · · · · · · · · · · · · · · · · ·

-30 What was the
+38. What was the

-30. encomienda
+encomienda

 system?

-L Cycloin:

 39. Why did Las Casas call the encomienda system a "moral pestilence"?
 40. What is meant by the Black Legend?
 41. Why did Native Americans rebel against Spanish rule in the 1600s?
 42. What was the result Pope's (Pueblo) Rebellion in 1680?
 LT 1H: Define the Columbian Exchange and explain the changes and conflicts that resulted from it.
 43. What is meant by the "Columbian exchange'?
 44. Why did contact with Europeans cause the death of so many Indians?
-Chapters 2-4 Chapter 2: The Planting of English America (1500-1733) wers who had established a presence on the North American continent by the early 17^{th} century (and nd re they established th neir outposts): b. a.
-D. c. and's Imperial Stirr ain how the Protestan rings nt Reformation intensified England's conflict with Spain: Desc ribe the relationship between Ireland and Spain in the late 16^{th} century: In wl hat ways did the Briti ish respond to the Irish uprising? - What attitude de veloped amongst the English soldiers as a result of their fighting in Ireland?
+Chapters 2-4 Chapter 2: The Planting of English America (1500-1733) wers who had established a presence on the North American continent by the early $17^{ m th}$ century (and nd re they established th a. b. c. and's Imperial Stirr ain how the Protesta rings nt Reformation intensified England's conflict with Spain: Describe the relationship between Ireland and Spain in the late $16^{ m th}$ century: In wl hat ways did the Briti ish respond to the Irish uprising? - - What attitude developed amongst the English soldiers as a result of their fighting in Ireland?